North Philadelphia: 1964 Columbia Avenue Riot

 On the evening of August 28, 1964, a black woman named Odessa Bradford got into an argument with two police officers, one black, Robert Wells, and the other white, John Hoff, after her car stalled at 23rd Street and Columbia Avenue.
 After Bradford refused to comply with the two officers' orders to move the car, because the car had stalled, and she was unable to drive it, an argument ensued.
 The officers then tried to physically remove Bradford from the car.
 She resisted and a large crowd assembled in the area.
 A man tried to come to Bradford's aid by attacking the police officers at the scene, but he and Bradford were arrested.
 Rumors then spread throughout North Philadelphia that a pregnant black woman had been beaten to death by white police officers.
 Later that evening, and throughout the next two days, angry mobs looted and burned mostly white-owned businesses in North Philadelphia, mainly along Columbia Avenue.
 Outnumbered, the police response was to withdraw from the area rather than aggressively confront the rioters.
 The race riots of 1964 became iconic for the rising ethnic tensions in the region, and the continued withdrawal of white residents.
 The riot, which virtually destroyed the central shopping district of North Philadelphia, signaled the beginning of the end for the North's commercial sector.
-The withering of the American manufacturing sector led to the closing of many of the factories that many northern neighborhoods were centered on and depended on.
-Increased urban blight and the general decline of Philadelphia in the late 20th century even saw the decline of many of the strong black communities in North Philadelphia.
+The withering of the American manufacturing sector led to the closing of a number of the factories that multiple northern neighborhoods were centered on and depended on.
+Increased urban blight and the general decline of Philadelphia in the late 20th century even saw the decline of multiple black communities in North Philadelphia.
 The legendary Connie Mack Stadium was closed in favor of the new Pattison Sports Complex.
 North Philadelphia Station lost Amtrak Service, and the BSL subway line garnered a reputation for violent crime and rape.
-The great art deco office buildings and government institutions were mostly abandoned, as were the mansions of the many ruined industrialists.
-As in many poorer African American city ghettos, drug addiction became a major blight in North Philadelphia, further destabilizing families and social networks.
+The art deco office buildings and government institutions were mostly abandoned, as were the mansions of the ruined industrialists.
+As in multiple poorer African American city ghettos, drug addiction became a major blight in North Philadelphia, further destabilizing families and social networks.